Skip to Content

 The rib looks great, but was a challenge to ingest.

 • I know this could come across as snooty, but I don’t care.
-It needs to be said as it will likely affect your experience.
-The clientele is rougher than you’d expect to find at other buffets in Vegas.
+It needs to be said, as it’ll affect your experience.
+The clientele is rough.
 Examples of how this manifested itself during my visit include the following:

-• I watched a gentleman at the table next to me eat a couple of ribs and a piece of fried chicken, excessively suck his fingers clean, and then head right back up to the buffet to touch the communal serving spoons.
-I found this to be disgusting.
+A guy at the table next to me ate ribs, excessively sucked his fingers clean, and then headed back up to touch communal spoons.

-While a case could be made for those that are big eaters that are looking to ingest a large number of calories for a set price, I don’t think I’ll be visiting the buffet at Circus Circus again.
-While there are aspects of the experience that I enjoyed, it isn’t worth the price tag.
+There’s a case for big eaters, looking to ingest a large number of calories for a set price, but I don’t think I’ll be visiting any time soon.

-Instead, I’d rather pay another $30-ish dollars to eat at a top-tier buffet with crab legs, prime rib, and high-quality items, or eat at a traditional restaurant where the price of entry will buy a rock-solid meal.
+I’d rather pay more to eat at a top-tier buffet with crab legs, prime rib, and high-quality items, or eat at a traditional restaurant where the price of entry buys a solid meal.

 South Point’s buffet isn’t luxurious, but it’s better than Circus Circus at a lesser price point.

-While I don’t feel there’s strong value in Circus Circus’ buffet, I have to give them props for both the cleanliness of the buffet and the presentation of their food choices.
+While I don’t feel there’s strong value in Circus Circus’ buffet, I give them props for both the cleanliness and the presentation of their food choices.
 Both of which were much better than I expected.

 Related: Buffets that are Currently Open in Las Vegas, to include the popular A.Y.C.E Buffet at Palms!